danvatca/FastMarkDocs/CONTRIBUTING.md

-# Contributing to FastAPI Markdown Docs
+# Contributing to FastMarkDocs

-Thank you for your interest in contributing to FastAPI Markdown Docs!
+Thank you for your interest in contributing to FastMarkDocs!
 This document provides guidelines and information for contributors.

 ## Code of Conduct